lasti15/RoVi2-PickHandProject/hwcomponents/caros_robotiq/mainpage.md

 # caros_robotiq2/3 #
 The caros_robotiq2 and caros_robotiq3 ROS nodes are for controlling a physical Robotiq2 or Robotiq3 hand.

-While we would not be suprised if these nodes work for other robotics hands we have only tested them with "2-Finger Adaptive Robot Gripper, C-Model, controller version 3.0" and "3-Finger Adaptive Robot Gripper, version ???".
+While we would not be suprised if these nodes work for other robotics hands we have only tested them with "2-Finger Adaptive Robot Gripper, C-Model, controller version 3.0" and "3-Finger Adaptive Robot Gripper, version S-6".

 # Interfaces - how to use this node #

 ## Gripper Service Interface ##
 The @ref caros::GripperServiceInterface interface is fully supported by the nodes.

 The Robotiq2 hand has one joint, the Robotiq3 has four.
 Therefore all service calls expecting input of type Q need to be provided one or four dimensional Qs.
-All Q values should be between 0 and 255 both values inclusive (see Robotiq datasheets, SDU's robotiq2 - http://support.robotiq.com/download/attachments/1181172/2-FINGER-85-130206.pdf?version=1&modificationDate=1407264261000 robotiq3 - http://support.robotiq.com/download/attachments/5963880/3-FINGER-140613.pdf?version=1&modificationDate=1416424959000 ).
+All Q values should be between 0 and 255 both values inclusive (see Robotiq datasheets, SDU's robotiq2 controller version 3.0 - http://support.robotiq.com/download/attachments/1181172/2-FINGER-85-130206.pdf?version=1&modificationDate=1407264261000 robotiq3 version S-6 - http://support.robotiq.com/download/attachments/1181172/IMB-311012.pdf?version=1&modificationDate=1351707795000 ).

 # Requirements #
 RobWorkHardware with the *robotiq* component enabled, is required and can be obtained from http://www.robwork.dk